Daisy Ashford: Personal life

-In 1920, at the age of 38, Ashford married James Devlin with whom she had four children.
+In 1920, at the age of 38, Ashford married James Devlin, with whom she had four children.
 They ran a flower-growing business near Norwich and later the King's Arms Hotel in Reepham for a year.
 Devlin died in 1956.

 Death

-She died on 15 January 1972 in Norwich, England, and was buried at Earlham Road Cemetery there.
+She died in Norwich on 15 January 1972 and was buried in the city's Earlham Road Cemetery.

 In popular culture

 Mathew Klickstein and Rick Geary's graphic novel Daisy Goes to the Moon: A Daisy Ashford Adventure was published by Fantagraphics in January 2025.